 4. Build student leadership and debate pathways

 Since launch, YOC has evolved significantly based on classroom realities and implementation learnings.
+Our pedagogy has gone through 2-3 iterations.

 We also learned the importance of prioritizing hands-on practice over theory during teacher training.
 This increased teacher confidence and improved facilitation quality.
-Student participation also improved progressively over time as peer learning and regular practice became normalized.
-These refinements have made YOC more scalable, practical, and system-owned.

 These are the few steps one can take: